mmorehea/NeuroMiner/README.md

 highly correlated angle measurements such as `bif_ampl_remote` will be removed.

-According to the [site](http://cng.gmu.edu:8080/Lm/help/index.htm) that compiled our NeuroMorpho data to compute L-measures, the variable `Type` is defined to return type of compartment, with options being soma = 1, axon = 2, basal dendrites = 3, and apical dendrites = 4.
+According to the [L-measure help page](http://cng.gmu.edu:8080/Lm/help/index.htm) , the variable `Type` is defined to return type of compartment, with options being soma = 1, axon = 2, basal dendrites = 3, and apical dendrites = 4.
 This is technically a categorical variable and should be defined as such in `R`.